R0-Crew/CipherHater-Club/README.md

 **Only for version R1060/R1115/R1145 and Linux x86_64**

-FlexBV interlinks boardviews and schematics saving you the hassle of manually cross-referencing, to provide a smoother repair process, leaving you to keep your mind focused on finding the fault
+FlexBV interlinks boardviews and schematics saving you the hassle of manually cross-referencing, to provide a smoother repair process, leaving you to keep your mind focused on finding the fault.

 [FlexBV home site](https://pldaniels.com/flexbv/)